bartuspan/ubik/README.md

 # Ubik 0.4.0

 Ubik is a library of theme-agnostic hacks and snippets for WordPress.
 It is designed to be extremely lightweight and configurable, offering no back-end options screen or user interface of any kind.
 All settings and options are managed in a simple configuration file.
-Most features are disabled by default---which means you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.
+Most features are disabled by default which means you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.

 ## Installation

-Copy `ubik/ubik` to your plugins folder and activate.
+Copy or symlink `ubik/ubik` to your plugins folder and activate.
 Be sure to flush your permalinks after installation.

-Alternately, you can edit the `wpdev` variable specified in `gulpfile.js` and build your own copy somewhere else.

-Ubik is built with `gulp` and relies on `npm`.
-If you know your way around these tools you'll have no problem hacking on Ubik, though if you're happy with Ubik as it is there's no need to use these tools.
+Ubik requires WordPress 3.9.